charlesmeyer/charlesmeyer.github.io/slides/chapter7/chapter7.md

-# Chapter 4
+# Chapter 7
-## Vectors and Scalars
+## Circular Motion

 ## Goals

-- Key concepts, principles, and representation of vectors
-- Preform vector operations graphically
-- Decompose and compose vectors using trig functions
-- Do operations on vectors mathematically
-- Why we are using vectors?
+- Know units used in circular motion
+- Be able to calculate angular velocity and acceleration for uniform circular motion
+- Be able to calculate centripetal force
+- Use the universal law of gravity